Omni-guides/Wabbajack-Modlist-Linux/README.md

 The contained guides are a work in progress, based mostly on my own tests and collaboration with multiple users posting in the #unofficial-linux-help channel of the [Official Wabbajack Discord](https://discord.gg/wabbajack).
 With thanks to all involved.
 Feedback is always welcome.

+Please note that Pull Requests to this github for small issues may have the suggested change applied without performing a merge.
+Please create an Issue describing the correction instead.

 ### Automated Configuration

 While the guides include the step by step process to get a Modlist up and running, I have created an Automated Modlist Install script, with the aim of drastically reducing the work needed to get up and running.
 Currently, the Automation script takes care of around 90% of the steps needed.